richtastic/ff/src/3DR/wiki/dense.md

 triangulation:
 - high curvature areas are no more dense than low curvature areas
-	- is first tri right side
+	- is first tri right size?

-- local edge searching [eg 2*edge length], not entrire volume
-- local triangle searching [eg 2*edge length], not entire volume

-- QuadSpace
-- OctSpace
+-